brunobord/axe-not-axe/axe-not-axe.md

 The "only" way out is to set a +0 ``Axe`` score.
 But you'll not get a big advantage.
 You'll **still** be at +0/-0 for all of your Moves.
 Your choice.

+## Extra Moves

+### Heal

+After the adventure, when you have time, you can try to heal from your wounds.

+To regenerate, Dwarves drink beer(s).
+Each time you drink a beer, you roll 2d6.
+If it's equal or above your current HP, you gain 1 HP.
+If it's below, you pick one of the following:

+* You gain one more HP, but right after it, you fall drunk dead.
+Everybody laughs at you, you're shameful.
+* You fail to gain one HP, you can still try one more time, but if you fail again, you fall drunk dead, without your extra HP.

+Otherwise, you could longer to regain your HPs, at the rate of 1HP/week.

 ----

 ## Example Ennemies